 Since the condition is so rare and usually temporary due to brain damage, there is not a lot of research done on the subject.
-That does not mean it has not been huge in popular culture, like Dr. Strangelove’s affliction being just one of many examples.
+That does not mean it hasn’t been a success in popular culture, with Dr. Strangelove’s affliction being just one of many examples.

-Many people afflicted with the condition have reported the hand attacking and attempting to coke, beat or wound them in some way.
+Many people afflicted with the condition have reported the hand attacking and attempting to coke, beat, or wound them in some way.
 Some patients have even gone so far as to name their wayward hands, feeling that they are actually an alien entity.